RubinHaxhiuEpoka/EpokaClubEvents/README.md

 The “**admin_username**” and “**admin_password**” are used by the administrator in order to gain access in the application and log in.
 The admin in our application is able to create,get,modify and delete any particular data from the database that he wants.
-He is able to access all of the database tables along with changing the given data for each one of them
+He is able to access all of the database tables along with changing the given data for each one of them.
 ## Modeling
 ### Use Case Diagram:
-##### This is the visual representation of our use case diagram showcasing how all our users will interact with the
+##### This is the visual representation of our use case diagram showcasing how all our users will interact with the system :
-system :

 ![Use Case Diagram](phase_3_images/Use_Case_Diagram.png)
 ### Activity Diagrams:
-##### This is the visual representation of our activity diagram showcasing all the activities associated with all our
-users when they interact with the system :
+##### This is the visual representation of our activity diagram showcasing all the activities associated with all our users when they interact with the system :
 ![Activity Diagram](phase_3_images/Activity_Diagram.png)
 ### State Diagrams:
 ##### This are all of the states showcased in our state diagram :